floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Enroll in a driver improvement course

-Refusing to respond to a Florida traffic ticket within the 30 days may lead to suspension of the offender's driving license.
+Refusing to respond to a Florida traffic ticket within 30 days may result in the suspension of the offender's driving license.

 • The name of the person involved in the record, unless said person is a juvenile